-Cameron Dallas Signs Record Deal With Columbia (EXCLUSIVE)
+Cameron Dallas Has a Record Deal; Social Media Star Partners With Columbia (EXCLUSIVE)

-Social media sensation Cameron Dallas has signed a recording contract with Columbia, Variety has learned.
+Social media sensation Cameron Dallas has signed a recording contract in partnership with Columbia, Variety has learned.
 A top influencer, the 23-year-old boasts 20.8 million followers on Instagram, 16.5 million on Twitter and 5.7 million subscribers on YouTube and starred in the 2016 Netflix series “Chasing Cameron.”

-As recently as last week, Dallas was spotted on the Los Angeles campus of Sony Music, of which Columbia is a subsidiary.
+As recently as last week, Dallas was spotted on the Los Angeles campus of Sony Music, of which Columbia Records is a subsidiary.
 Meetings with label brass about the direction of his music were on the agenda, according to sources.

-Dallas’ discography includes the 2015 track “She Bad” and he was also featured on a 2016 Daniel Skye song called “All I Want.”
-He first came to prominence in 2012 on Vine and eventually grew a following that landed him among the top stars of the now defunct Twitter platform.

-On Instagram, he holds an A grade and is ranked 93rd by social media metrics site Social Blade.
+A California native, Dallas first came to prominence in 2012 on Vine and eventually grew a following that landed him among the top stars of the now defunct Twitter platform.
+On Instagram, he currently holds an A grade and is ranked 93rd by social media metrics site Social Blade.

 Columbia Records is one of the oldest labels in the U.S. and is home to such superstar acts as Bruce Springsteen, Adele, Beyonce and John Mayer.